sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 2. Sometimes, there will be no information for the location as buses are possibly not running.
 The second try and except statements are set up under the 'for loop' to distinguise buses that have valid location data versus not.

 # Homework 2 - Part 4
+For this part, I built in based on the existing code I wrote in Part 3.

 # Collaboration Statemnet:
 Specials thanks to Ilyas Habeeb and Te Du: